Tgcohce/CyberK/README.md

 # CyberK
-CyberK is a very simple BAT script that helped me out during the cyberpatriot competition
+CyberK is a very simple BAT script that helped me out during an IT competition

-# Only functionality at the moment is :
+Was crucial for saving time in IT Security Competitions (Wasnt against the rules)

+Built in Batch for Windows Machines

+# Functionality

 --> Disabling Guest and Admin accounts

 --> Disabling RDP, remote desktop protocol

---> Was crucial for saving time in IT Security Competitions (Wasnt against the rules)

---> I would like to improve CyberK overtime
+# What's New For CyberK 2.0

+--> Displays Hostname (New with 2.0)

+--> Turns Firewall on and off (New with 2.0)

+--> Finds Media files and outputs their path (New with 2.0)

+--> Edits Group policy (still in progress) (New with 2.0)

 # Any contribution is the most welcomed